Vacate a judgment against me

 A judgment allows creditors to try and garnish your wages, freeze your bank accounts and/or place liens on your property.
 In each scenario, the creditor doesn’t have to deal with you directly to force you to pay.

-Additionally, creditors want judgments because they can last up to twenty (20) years in New York State and accrue interest at 9% until they are repaid in full.
+Additionally, creditors want judgments because they can last up to twenty (20) years and accrue interest until they are repaid in full.
 From this perspective, a creditor knows that even if you are unable to repay the debt now, you may come into money or property later on in life and the debt will likely be much larger.
 Thus, a judgment is security for the creditor and a significant burden for you.

 Options for Resolving Judgments